SummaryRead the full fact sheet

 STIs from oral sex

-A range of sexually transmissible infections (STIs) can be associated with oral sex.
-Here are some of the most common ones.
+A range of sexually transmitted infections (STIs) can be associated with oral sex.
+The following are some of the most common ones.

 Human papilloma virus (HPV) or genital warts